Luc Jouret: Homeopathy and esotericism

-First marriage and Di Mambro
+First marriage and association with Di Mambro

 In 1977, both Jouret and his female companion Marie-Christine Pertué, a French sophrologist four years his junior, became affiliated with the World Teacher Trust (WTT).
 The WTT, founded by Ekkirala Krishnamacharya, combined theosophical Master ideas with homeopathic ones.
 They both visited Krischnamacharya in India, and were important players in promoting the WTT in Europe (after meeting Di Mambro, Jouret disassociated from the WTT).
 In 1980, Jouret and Pertué married, which allowed Jouret to acquire French citizenship in 1982.
 He established a homeopathic practice, initially in Belgium, starting in the late 1970s.
 At the beginning of the 1980s he settled in Annemasse, France, not far from the Swiss border, and began to practice homeopathy there, where he was very successful.

 Among the groups for which he lectured was the Golden Way Foundation, a New Age group in Geneva, Switzerland, and he became close friends with the foundation's leader, Joseph Di Mambro.
 They met in late 1980.
 Jouret was immediately a favorite of Di Mambro; he encouraged his ambitions and exempted him from a member's typical work.
 Soon after, he stopped contacting his family and largely abandoned his former friends.
 In one letter to a former friend, he wrote that he had "changed his life" and "had a lot of work to do" but that if he could he would see them again.
 According to a friend, Jouret deeply wished for other people to recognize him, which Di Mambro gave him (as well as money); in his view, Di Mambro had done to Jouret what he had done to everyone else.
 Moral standards that applied to normal members of the group, particularly around sex, were not applied to Jouret, and he was given large amounts of funds.